MV10/mv10.github.io/_posts/2019-01-03-ai-decision-making-with-utility-scores-part-1.md

 Although it is of less importance to understanding the basic concepts, the same two gentlmenen gave a 2012 GDC presentation called [Embracing the Dark Art of Mathematical Modeling in AI](https://gdcvault.com/play/1015683/Embracing-the-Dark-Art-of).
 This presentation begins to cover more of the implementation details that were missing from the earlier video, and it approximates much of the architecture you'll see in my Active Imagination library.

+There was also an excellent 2015 GCD presentation (same guys!) called [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI).
+The first two thirds are highly relevant to this topic and comes very close to my Active Imagination architecture.
+Also well worth your time.

 Finally, a third set of articles and presentations by Andrew Fray (posted on his blog as [Context Behaviours Digest](https://andrewfray.wordpress.com/2013/05/15/context-behaviours-digest/) around 2013) discusses a related technique which I prefer to call "Context Steering", although Andrew seems uncertain about the name he prefers.
 This is pretty interesting material, too, although it's a more specialized type of decision-making and using it requires quite a bit more effort.
 Context Steering is also supported by my Active Imagination library and I'll save that for a later installment in the series.

 A very important take-away from both GDC presentations is that _modeling_ is a critically important part of this process.
 The simple demo application I'll cover in the second installment implements Dave Mark's example from the 2010 presentation (with a few extra flourishes).
 Even though I knew what to expect, I admit I was still surprised to see how just a handful of values and possible actions quickly produces interesting and varying behavior.
 Here's a quick peek: